Chele La Trek

-Chele La Trek is best suited for individuals who want to experience the high Himalayas in just a short amount of time.
+Chele La Nature Trek is best suited for individuals who want to experience the high Himalayas in just a short amount of time.
 It is a moderate-difficult trek spanning three days.
-Beginning from the Haa valley to Paro, the journey will be filled with picturesque sceneries, refreshing forests and views of spectacular snow-capped mountains.
+Trekking begins from the Haa valley to Paro, the journey will be filled with picturesque sceneries, refreshing forests and views of spectacular snow-capped mountains.
 The pinnacle of the trek is Kung Karpo, at an altitude of 4,350m.
 Historically, it used to be a famous sky burial and is dotted with stone cairns.

 - Government levy